AFRICAN COMMUNITY FUND

 CHAPTER II: MEMBERSHIP

-ARTICLE 4: ELIGIBILITY AND CLASSES
+ARTICLE 4: ELIGIBILITY AND MEMBER STATUS

 4.2.
 Acquisition of Membership: Membership is acquired upon subscribing to shares of the capital stock of the Fund and accepting the provisions of this Charter.